 Sacred Scripture begins with the creation of man and woman in the image and likeness of God and concludes with a vision of “the wedding-feast of the Lamb.”
 Scripture speaks throughout of marriage and its “mystery,” its institution and the meaning God has given it, its origin and its end, its various realizations throughout the history of salvation, the difficulties arising from sin and its renewal “in the Lord” in the New Covenant of Christ and the Church.
 (CCC #1602)

 Please call the Parish Office six months to a year in advance of the desired wedding date to schedule an appointment with a priest to start the pre-nuptial process and set the wedding date.
 Only a priest can set a wedding date.
-For additional information and requirements visit: Office of Marriage and Family Life
+For additional information and requirements contact the Parish Office.

 More Details Regarding Marriage at St. Joseph: Marriage Handout